claviska/SimpleImage/readme.md

 pixelate) require a more recent version of PHP (5.2—5.3 or higher).
 The rest can be used with any recent version of PHP + GD.

+Due to namespace usage PHP 5.3 required, but removing namespace declaration will allow to use this class with older versions of PHP.

 Usage
 -----